Sally-Caruso/THE-ODIN-PROJECT/README.md

 - **doing enough research**

 Once you have a *solid base and you are comfortable with the skills*,  it will be simpler to expand your skill-set.<br>
-The skills you will gain from completing TOP will be the **foundation** that you will be building upon for years; also, the skills you learn here are **transferable to various contexts**.<br>
+The skills you will gain from completing TOP will be the **foundation** that you will be building upon for years; also, the skills you learn here are **transferable to various contexts**.
 Once you know the *idea* and that *it is possible* to do something, actually finding out how to do that thing becomes significantly easier and is simply a Google search away most of the time.